-The depth of a profile audit is subject to the know and wherewithal of the business owner, marketing manager, or whoever was overseeing the profile at the last point it was active.
-For example, perhaps the profile was abandoned after some employee turnover.
-Prior to that employee, the business owner may have been managing the profile themself and know that the content during that period of time is accurate and follows brand guidelines.
-Given that, their priority for audit might be the period of time in which the previous employee was managing the profile.
+The depth of a profile audit is subject to the know and wherewithal of the business owner, marketing manager, or whoever was overseeing the social media profiles at the last point it was active.
+For example, perhaps the social media profiles were abandoned after some employee turnover.
+Prior to that employee, the business owner may have been managing the social media profiles themself and know that the content during that period of time is accurate and follows brand guidelines.
+Given that, their priority for audit might be the period of time in which the previous employee was managing the social media profiles.

 (Note: Even if you know the content in question during a period of time is passable, it’s good practice to go over old posts to make sure that their formatting, links, and language still match best practices for updates that may have taken place to your business and the social platforms themselves.)

 Start with the basics.
-Check that your profile information is accurate.
+Check that your social media profile information is accurate.
 The depth of this is dependent on the platform that you’re revitalizing, so it’s good practice to go through all aspects of profile information; from “About Me” to “Location”.
 Check that all outbound links are accurate and live.
-If your company slogan has changed, make sure that the update is reflected in your profile.
+If your company slogan has changed, make sure that the update is reflected in your social media profiles.
 From top to bottom, make sure all areas where you have the opportunity to share with your audience are accurate and updated!